11ty/11ty-website/src/docs/languages/custom.md

 A function that takes two parameters:

-- `content`: the full content of the file to parse (as a string)
+- `inputContent`: the full content of the file to parse (as a string).
 - `inputPath`: the path to the file (as a string, useful for looking up relative imports)

-`compile` can either return nothing (to indicate that the file should be ignored and not used as a page), or return a render function.
+`compile` can either return nothing (`undefined`) to indicate that the file should be ignored and not used as a page or return a render function.

-The render function is passed the merged data object (i.e. the top level value available inside templates)
+The render function is passed the merged data object (i.e. the full Data Cascade available inside templates).
+The render function returned from `compile` is called once per output file generated (one for basic templates and more for [paginated templates](/docs/pagination/)).

+{% callout "info", "md" %}`inputContent` will not include any front matter.
+This will have been parsed, removed, and inserted into the Data Cascade.
+Also note that if `read: false` (as documented below), `inputContent` will be `undefined`.{% endcallout %}

 ### `outputFileExtension`